h3549656/secret_repos/README.md

 # posting updates of game

 # To build everything: follow carefully
+0. go to a directory/folder that you are comfortable with
 1. `git clone https://github.com/h3549656/secret-repos.git`
 2. `cd secret_repos`
 3. `unzip nov16.zip` or other new versions